oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 {% img blog/spring-boot-microservices/cool-cars.png alt:"Results from /cool-cars endpoint" %}{: .center-image }

-## Have fun with Spring Boot and Spring Cloud!
+## Stay secure with Spring Boot and Spring Cloud!

 I hope you liked this tour of how to build Java microservice architectures with Spring Boot and Spring Cloud.
 You learned how to build everything with minimal code and then configure it to be secure with Spring Security, OAuth 2.0, OIDC, and Auth0 by Okta.